kurtosis-tech/kurtosis/docs/docs/cli-reference/analytics-enable.md

 slug: /analytics-enable
 ---

-Kurtosis has the ability to send product analytics metrics, enabling us to understand our users better so that we can improve the product over time.
-This capability is enabled by default.
+Kurtosis has functionality to collect product analytics metrics so we can make data-driven product decisions.
+These metrics are [anonymized, obfuscated, and never given to third parties](../explanations/metrics-philosophy.md)).

-However, if you previously disabled the sending of product analytics metrics using `[kurtosis analytics disable](./analytics-disable.md)` and wish to re-enable this capability, run:
+If you previously disabled metrics collection, you can re-enable it via:

 ```bash
 kurtosis analytics enable
 ```

-This data is private, anonymized, obfuscated, and can be opted-out from.
-To learn more, we encourage you to read more about our [metrics philosophy](../explanations/metrics-philosophy.md).